Plants we regret losing

 Eremophila santalina

 I was keen to grow Eremophila santalina as a small tree in our garden and planted one in December 2016.
 This plant can grow to 5m high with dark green hanging foliage and white flowers in spring.
-This long-lived plant will grow in clay, although slowly, and has brown shiny fruits.
+This long-lived plant will grow in clay, although slowly, and has shiny brown fruits.
 It is native to South Australia.
 Our plant was badly frosted off in July 2018 and sadly died in August of that year.

 Eriostemon australiasius - Pink Wax Flower